 Treatments for pressure in the ears can be either preventive, such as for a person about to take a flight, or curative, for those who have blocked ears that they cannot pop.

-OTC options are suitable for scuba divers to take before a descent or air travelers to take before a flight.
-However, a person should not use them too frequently as their extended use can result in complications.
+OTC options are suitable for scuba divers before a descent, or for air travelers to take before a flight.
+However, a person should not use them too frequently, as prolonged use can result in complications.

 For instance, decongestant nasal sprays may stop offering relief and instead increase congestion if a person overuses them.